Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 - **Fallback (tier 1) is user-influenceable** (a quiet-ledger submitter can grind the tx set).
 That is why it is a distinct labeled tier hooks must opt into, and never suitable for value-bearing outcomes.
+- **Strong Hook composition after a draw fails closed.** With CE enabled, once a strong Hook has drawn, reaching another eligible strong Hook rejects the transaction with `tecHOOK_REJECTED`.
+This includes later Hooks in the same chain and strong stakeholders such as a Remit destination or burnable URI-token issuer, even if those Hooks would accept.
+The engine does not silently bypass their protections. `hook_skip` cannot evade this rule;
+  inactive HookOn entries, unmatched HookName entries, blank slots, and accounts without Hooks do not count as eligible later execution.
+Status queries and failed draws do not consume a draw; weak/again-as-weak execution remains separate from strong veto authority.
+  This boundary does not prevent the drawing Hook itself from rejecting or exhausting shared resources, nor does it make base application infallible.
+  Value-bearing applications must commit their inputs and stake in an earlier successful transaction before resolving through emitted or Cron work.
+An emitted transaction still executes applicable strong stakeholder Hooks and is subject to this boundary.
+Emission alone does not freeze a draw across
+  retries: the application must prevent retries or rescheduling from selecting a different outcome, and handle failed payouts separately from settlement.
 - **Provisional open-ledger entropy** differs from the closed-ledger value (speculative execution sees the previous ledger's entropy in the open ledger, the current ledger's at close).
 Open-ledger `entropy_cr_dice()`/`entropy_cr_random()` are previews,